AtharvVatsal/DSA/README.md

 Each folder will contain:
 - A brief description of the data structure or algorithm.
 - Example code with detailed comments.
-- Will also add Practice problems and solutions.
+- I will also add practice problems and solutions.

 ## 🧑‍💻 How to Use
 1. **Clone the repository:**